 Racial diversity exists within humankind and deserves to be celebrated there.
 But to then suggest that "yes, and Elves should be included within that" sounds, to me, not unlike someone attending an event about racial justice and unironically saying, "yes, and let's put an end to the systemic racial discrimination against chimps while we're at it."
 Why are your Elves so heavily coded like some real-world human race that you can't even distinguish them anymore?

 As [James Mendez Hodes] explains, the origins of the races in fantasy roleplaying games are derived from racist stereotypes from the real world.
 And transposing them onto fictional fantasy races, or species, does not remove the problem.
 As Mendez later says, “If you find a way to scrub an explicit signifier from a racist expression, but keep the expression intact, you preserve the racist dynamic without the explicit identification.”
 And this applies whether you call the groups in question races or species; either way, it replicates the problems that the concept of race faces in the real world.

-Again, I must ask: 1) why are any of you out there fleshing out your fantasy species with details derived from racist stereotypes to begin with? and 2) if the problem is, as Mendez claims, that Tolkien's orcs are inspired by racist depictions of Asian people, then why would the solution be to instead make them positive and wholesome depictions of Asian people?
+Like, yes, you're right.
+It's not enough merely to switch the word from "race" to "species" and then all the racism is gone.
+But again, I must ask: 1) why are any of you out there fleshing out your fantasy species with details derived from racist stereotypes to begin with? and 2) if the problem is, as Mendez claims, that Tolkien's orcs are inspired by racist depictions of Asian people, then why would the solution be to instead make them positive and wholesome depictions of Asian people?
 Why does no one else think that maybe orcs shouldn't be recognizable as analogous to any race whatsoever?
 Why aren't they just as alien as oozes?